-Response: There are no cash collections and no cash drawers.
+Response: Employees responsible for cash collections do not share cash drawers.

 b.
 Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. prenumbered receipts) to the deposit.